CREATE A DEFENSIBLE SPACE AROUND YOUR HOME

 •Keep a 5 pound “ABC” fire extinguisher AND a fully charged garden hose at the work site while mowing or other work is taking place.

-•Fire hazard concerns on properties other than your own or the Districts’ jurisdiction can be brought to the attention of the Marinwood Fire Chief.
+•Fire hazard concerns on properties other than your own or the Districts’ jurisdiction can be brought to the attention of the Marinwood Fire Department.

 •Do not use metal mowing heads on power scythes (weed whippers) as they can spark from contact with rocks.